5 Standard Clauses In a Contract

 Example: Seller agrees to sell, transfer, and deliver to Buyer fifteen green planners for forty dollars each.
 Seller agrees to deliver the green planners on or before October 31, 2019.

-This clause should ALWAYS be in your contract because you want to get the service/good you are paying for.
+This is a clause that should ALWAYS be in your contract because you want to get the service/good you are paying for.
 And most importantly, you want the other party to pay you for the service/good you are giving!
 Consideration is what each party is receiving in exchange for the performance of the service or delivery of the goods.
 Make sure that the consideration clause includes price, quantity, quality and time of performance.

 Example: In consideration of One thousand five hundred dollars, Photographer agrees to perform the wedding photography on April 24, 2018 at the New York City Library.”

-Example: Consultant agrees to provide services for one year to Client in exchange for a $500 monthly payment beginning January 1, 2018, and on the 1stof every month ending on December 1, 2018.
+Example: Consultant agrees to provide services for one year to Client in exchange for a $500 monthly payment beginning January 1, 2018, and on the 1st of every month ending on December 1, 2018.

-4. Governing Law/Choice of Law.
+4. You need a Governing Law/Choice of Law clause.

 Governing law is the state where the rules and laws apply to interpret the agreement.
 This will usually be in your home state.
 But if you have businesses in multiple states, use the state that has the most favorable laws.